Adult Roller Hockey League

 If a team is does not have enough players to play a game and is requesting to use a non rostered substitute player or goalie then 1) the player's skill level must be approved by management and 2) the opposing team must approve of the substitution.
 It is ultimately the responsibility of the team who is using any substitute player or goalie to go over to the other teams captain to first get approval for the substitution and then go to the refs to inform them of the substitution so they can verify the player or goalie substitution with both captains.
 If the opposing team does not approve of the substitute player or goalie and the requesting team cannot dress enough players to start a game then the game will be forfeited.
 A team may not request a non rostered player if they have enough players to start a game.

-For the playoffs, there are no non rostered substitute players allowed.
+For the playoffs, there are no non-rostered substitute players allowed.
 If you do not have enough players to start the game then the game will result in a forfeit.
 The one exception to this rule will be if a team needs a goalie.
 If a teams goalie cannot make the playoff games then a team can use a goalie from one of the teams in the same division that did not make the playoffs.
 This goalie substitution must still be approved by the other teams captain and follow all rules for substitue players and goalies.
-If none of the goalies from the non playoff teams can fill that spot, then the team will have to suit up one of the players on their roster.
-If the opposing team wants to allow the short handed team to bring in a goalie from outside the division that will be up to them.
+If none of the goalies from the non playoff teams, with-in the same division, can fill that spot then the short handed team can request to use another goalie from one of the lower divisions.
+If there is still no goalie from any of the lower divisions able to fill in, then the team will have to suit up one of the players on their roster to play goalie.
+A substitute goalie from a higher division is not allowed.
+Again, the exception to this will be if the opposing teams allows the goalie from the higher division to play.
+If the opposing team wants to allow the short handed team to bring in a goalie from outside the division ththey must be informed before the start of the game so they can decide if they will allow the substitute goalie to play.

 If a team is challenged for having a non-roster player actively playing in a game and found guilty of the charge, the game will be stopped and they will immediately lose the game by forfeit.